Homemade beetroot powder

 I found this in my mums pantry, and that too homemade using home grown beets !!!
-She uses it to add color to the curries, instead of using any artificial colouring agents.My… my…. this was such an enlightenment for me , hmmmm.. if thats too strong a word in this pretext, let it be like a “pleasant surprise ” .
+She uses it to add color to the curries and desserts , instead of using any artificial colouring agents.This was such an enlightenment for me , a pleasant surprise , and a discovery to using beetroot powder in so many ways.

-I was so happy to have found a new way to always having beetroots handy in my kitchen and adding beetroots to my recipes, having a treasure of this superfood ingredient in my hands.
-All smiles !
+I was so happy to have found a new way to always having beetroots handy in my kitchen and adding beetroots to my recipes.
+It is like having a treasure of this superfood ingredient in my pantry at all times.

 How to make the beetroot powder at home

-The weather of India is perfect to dehydrate not only the humans, but any type of plants or leaves (Ok !
-Sorry for this bad joke).
-Most of the indian families use this time to make and stock up homemade kasoori methi, dried mint, kadhi pasta (curry leaves), turmeric, amchoor (dried mango powder)and other dried sipces .
-These ingredients, are used extensively in the Indian cuisine.
+The weather of India is perfect to dehydrate anything and that includes any type of plants or leaves .
+Most of the indian families use this time to make and stock up homemade kasoori methi, dried mint, kadhi pasta (curry leaves), turmeric, amchoor (dried mango powder)and other dried spices .
+These ingredients are used extensively in the Indian cuisine.